s60sc/ESP32-CAM_MJPEG2SD/README.md

 ## Audio Recording

-An I2S microphone can be supported, such as INMP441.
-PDM and analog microphones cannot be used due to limitations of I2S_NUM_1 peripheral.
-I2S_NUM_0 is not available as it is used by the camera.
+An I2S microphone eg INMP441 is supported by both ESP32 and ESP32S3.
+A PDM microphone eg MP34DT01 is only supported on ESP32S3.
 The audio is formatted as 16 bit single channel PCM with sample rate of 16kHz.
-The I2S microphone needs 3 free pins.
+An I2S microphone needs 3 free pins, a PDM microphone needs 2 free pins (the I2S SCK pin must be set to -1).

 Audio recording works fine on ESP32S3 but is not viable on ESP32 as it significantly slows down the frame rate.

 The web page has a slider for **Microphone Gain**.
 The higher the value the higher the gain.
-Selecting 0 cancels the microphone.
-Other settings under **Peripherals** button on the configuration web page.
+Selecting **0** cancels the microphone.
+Pin values are set under **Peripherals** button on the configuration web page.

 ## OV5640